simon987/irarchives/README.md

 The image calculations require Python Imaging Library, or [PIL](http://www.pythonware.com/products/pil/).

+This project relies on [Architeuthis](https://github.com/simon987/Architeuthis) MITM proxy to respect rate-limits and handle http errors.

 Notes
 -----
 There is no database included with the repo for obvious reasons.